remarcmij/hyf-api/README.md

     npm install
     ```

+## Operation

+1. Start the backend with the following command:

+    ```
+    npm start
+    ```

-5. Open your browser and type the following in the address bar:
+2. Open your browser and type the following in the address bar:

     ```
     http://localhost:3000